 When your car is submerged, the only thing you can do is just wait for the waters to subside.
-If the water level is high enough, it may have already seeped in your car and caused hydrostatic lock.
+If the water level is high enough, it may have already seeped into your car and caused a hydrostatic lock.

 Remember, when it is proven that you’ve caused more damage to your car by trying to salvage it during the flood, they can rule out your claim as they might reason out that your car was damaged due to negligence.